 What is Mitochondria?

-Popularly known as the “Powerhouse of the cell,” mitochondria (singular: mitochondrion) are a double-membrane-bound organelle found in most of the eukaryotic organisms.
-They are found inside the cytoplasm and essentially functions as the cell’s digestive system.
+Popularly known as the “Powerhouse of the cell,” mitochondria (singular: mitochondrion) are a double membrane-bound organelle found in most eukaryotic organisms.
+They are found inside the cytoplasm and essentially function as the cell’s “digestive system.”

-They play a major role in breaking down the nutrients and generating energy-rich molecules for the cell.
+They play a major role in breaking down nutrients and generating energy-rich molecules for the cell.
 Many of the biochemical reactions involved in cellular respiration take place within the mitochondria.
-The term ‘mitochondrion’ is derived from the Greek words “mitos” and “chondrion” which means “thread” and “granules-like” respectively.
+The term ‘mitochondrion’ is derived from the Greek words “mitos” and “chondrion” which means “thread” and “granules-like”, respectively.
 It was first described by a German pathologist named Richard Altmann in the year 1890.

 Also refer: Cell Organelles

 The diagram of mitochondria below illustrates several structural features of mitochondria.